-What Arocho learned was that entrepreneurs may have certain strengths as innovators, but many of them can use help when it comes to developing effective sales staff.
-And he turned the experience into the inspiration for his next business, Potential Sales & Consulting Group, the suburban Miami-Fort Lauderdale firm he founded in 2011 to help companies develop top sales teams.
+What Arocho learned was that entrepreneurs may have certain strengths as innovators, but many of them could use help when it comes to developing effective sales staff.
+He turned the experience into the inspiration for his next business, Potential Sales & Consulting Group, the suburban Florida firm he founded in 2011 to help companies develop top sales teams.
 “It was my aha moment,” he says.

-Having spent a career selling everything from computer hardware to commercial pest control, Arocho tapped into his strength as a sales team builder for that nerve-racking sales talk and his new business.
-He learned to assemble elite sales teams while he was co-owner of a Florida-based car-insurance company, a company that he and a partner created after raising $14 million.
-(He sold his stake in that business to start the consulting group.)
+Arocho tapped into his strength as a sales team builder for that nerve-racking sales talk and his new business.
+He had learned to assemble elite sales teams while he was co-owner of a Florida-based auto-insurance company, one he and a partner created after raising $14 million.
+(He sold his stake in that business to start his consulting group.)

-All new employees of his insurance firm were required to go through a six-week boot camp training program in which they were taught every aspect of the business, regardless of their position with the company.
+All new employees of his insurance firm were required to go through a six-week bootcamp in which they were taught every aspect of the business, regardless of their position with the company.
 They also had homework and quizzes each day.

 “Usually after about four weeks, you’d see people fall out.
-The rest became really close and became the talent of the company,” says Arocho, an EO member.
+The rest became really close and became the talent of the company,” Arocho says.

-Through the boot camps, Arocho learned a lot about his employees.
+Through the bootcamps, Arocho learned a lot about his employees.
 “It taught you what their work ethic was like.
 It taught you whether they were team players.
 We had to let some people go.
 It was almost like Survivor.
-We felt if 100 percent came through, it wasn’t tough enough.”
+We felt if 100% came through, it wasn’t tough enough.”

 As he conceived of his new sales consulting company, Arocho thought the same approach would work well in building sales teams for other companies.
-He compares it to becoming a member of the Navy SEALs or a member of a football team.
+He compares it to becoming a member of the Navy SEALs or a football team.

 A former college football player from New Jersey, Arocho readily applies sports analogies to business and believes his athletic experience influences his approach.
 “One, you want to win.
 Two, you have to do the fundamentals every day.
 People have to train hard and apply the same kind of discipline.”